aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-manipulations/_index.md

 ```

 ## **Change Shapes Order**
-Aspose.Slides for Java allows developers to reorder the shapes.
+Aspose.Slides for Node.js via Java allows developers to reorder the shapes.
 Reordering the shape specifies which shape is on the front or which shape is at the back.
 To reorder the shape from any slide, please follow the steps below:

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 1. Access the first slide.